From Cleveleys seafront, look along the Fylde Coast to the left (or south as it’s known!). Is it a clear day? Have you got a view of Wales?

-The View on a Map
+The View of Wales on a Map

 The Hills of Snowdonia

-The Tower is 518ft tall – imagine how high 6.87 of them would be – one above the other!
+Standing at 3560 feet above sea level, Mount Snowdon is nearly 7 times higher than The Blackpool Tower.
+The Blackpool Tower is 518ft tall, so imagine how high 6.87 of them would be – stacked one above the other!

-The big bump at the left is the hills of the northern end of Snowdonia, and the smaller bump at the very right of the photo is Anglesey.
+It’s the hills of Snowdonia National Park that you can see in the next photo.
+This was taken from Cleveleys beach on 1 October 2017.
+The big bump at the left is the hills of the northern end of Snowdonia.
+The smaller bump at the very right of the photo is Anglesey.